sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/4_group_function.md

 * **Are these GO terms more meaningful for understanding the gene function?**

 ??? done "Answer"
+    * Few molecular processes are enriched in this list of genes compared to the biological processes GO terms.
+Nevertheless, the ones that are enriched are related to basic processes like expected.
+This point towards the one-to-one orthologs being overall enriched in biological processes as a hole more than enriched in more specific molecular functions
+    * The molecular function GO terms are useful when trying to understand the molecular pathways and metabolic processes enriched in a group of genes.
+In our case, the biological processes go terms are more meaningful because our list of genes is quite general and related to evolutionary conservation more than to specific molecular characteristics

 ### Tools to visually represent GO enrichment results